 Inflammation is a process by which the body's white blood cells and substances they produce protect us from infection with foreign organisms, such as bacteria and viruses.
-It is the response of body tissues to injury or irritation, characterized by painand swelling and redness and heat.
+It is the response of body tissues to injury or irritation, characterized by pain and swelling and redness and heat.
 Rheumatoid arthritis (RA) is a chronic inflammatory disease characterized by elevated oxidative stress and inflammatory biomarkers28.
-Various studies were conducted by many researchers on fish oil, primrose oil, curcumin, fenugreek, liquorice, coriander, tomato, carrot, sweet potato, broccoli, green tea, rosemary, hazelnut, walnut, wheat germ, Beet roots, cucumber fruits, spinach leaves and date for anti-inflammatory properties29.
-During these studies, changes in inflammatory biomarkers (erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), seromucoids, fibrinogen, tumor necrosis factor- α (TNF- α), prostaglandin E2), oxidative stress (malondialdehyde), antioxidant status (total antioxidant capacity, vitamin C, vitamin E, retinol, β -carotene), the level of copper (Cu) and zinc (Zn) and colonic microflora in response to the administration of nutraceuticals have been assessed.
-Studies concluded that the majority of nutraceuticals studied possess beneficial effect toward chronic inflammatory diseases, which might be due to the presence of one or more of the above-mentioned phytochemicals30.
+Various studies were conducted by many researchers on fish oil, primrose oil, curcumin, fenugreek, liquorice, coriander29.
+During these studies, changes in inflammatory biomarkers (erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), seromucoids, fibrinogen, tumor necrosis factor- α (TNF- α), prostaglandin E2).
+Studies concluded that the majority of nutraceuticals studied possess beneficial effect toward chronic inflammatory diseases, which might be due to the presence of one or more of the abovementioned phytochemicals30.

-7. Nutraceuticals in Obesity
+7. Nutraceuticals in obesity

-Obesity leads to chronic, excessive adipose tissue expansion resulting in anincrease in the risk for cardiovascular disease, type 2 diabetes mellitus, and other metabolic abnormalities.
+Obesity leads to chronic, excessive adipose tissue expansion resulting in an increase in the risk for cardiovascular disease, type 2 diabetes mellitus, and other metabolic abnormalities.

 Herbal stimulants, such as ephedrine, caffeine, ma huang-guarana, chitosan and green tea help in body weight loss31.
 Capsaicin, a biologically active ingredient found in red chili peppers leads to alteration of thermogenesis and lipid metabolism-related proteins in white adipose tissue and skeletal muscle.
 Thereby it induces thermogenesis and fat oxidation.

-A blend of glucomannan, chitosan, fenugreek, G sylvestre, and vitamin C in the dietary supplement significantly reduced body weight32.
+A blend of glucomannan, chitosan, fenugreek, G sylvestre, and vitamin C in the dietary supplement signifi cantly reduced body weight.

-8. Nutraceuticals in Cancer
+8. Nutraceuticals in cancer

-As concluded by many researchers' nutraceuticals, mostly phytochemicals derived from dietary or medicinal plants such as soya bean, garlic, ginger, tea, honeyand others, may have chemopreventive activities33.

-Soyfoods source of isoflavones, curcumin from curry and soya isoflavones possess cancer chemopreventive properties.
-People using large amount of lutein-rich foods such as chicken eggs, spinach, tomatoes, oranges and leafy greens experienced the lowest incidence of colon cancer34.
+As concluded by many researchers' nutraceuticals, mostly phytochemicals derived from dietary or medicinal plants such as soya bean, garlic, ginger, tea, honey and others, may have chemopreventive activities.
+Soya foods source of isoflavones, curcumin from curry and soya isoflavones possess cancer chemopreventive properties.
+People using large amount of lutein-rich foods such as chicken eggs, spinach, tomatoes, oranges and leafy greens experienced the lowest incidence of colon cancer32.
 Lycopene prevents cancer, cardiovascular disease, and gastrointestinal tract.
 It concentrates in the skin, testes, adrenal and prostate where it protects against cancer.
 Flavonoids which block the enzymes that produce estrogen reduce of estrogen induced cancers.
 Isoflavones are a group of phytochemicals that are predominant constituents of a soy-based diet.
-Among isoflavones, the three major constituents that have beenshown to have remarkable influences in cancer prevention and therapy are genistein, diadzein, and glycitin35.
+Among isoflavones, the three major constituents that have been shown to have remarkable influences in cancer prevention and therapy are genistein, diadzein, and glycitin33.